JoelKessler/PyGEDAI/README.md

 - When running on GPU, move both EEG data and leadfield tensors to the target device prior to calling the API.
 - Enable `verbose_timing=True` during development to gather profiling markers such as `start_batch`, `modwt_analysis`, and `batch_done`.
 - If you only require cleaned signals, set `skip_checks_and_return_cleaned_only=True` to avoid collecting diagnostic metadata.

 ---

+## Citation

+Return of the GEDAI: Unsupervised EEG Denoising based on Leadfield Filtering (2025) [bioRxiv]. https://doi.org/10.1101/2025.10.04.680449

+Ros, T., Férat, V., Huang, Y., Colangelo, C., Kia, S. M., Wolfers, T., Vulliemoz, S., & Michela, A.

+When referencing this Python package, please also acknowledge that it ports the original MATLAB/EEGLAB plugin available at https://github.com/neurotuning/GEDAI-master.

+---

+## License

+This port follows the PolyForm Noncommercial License 1.0.0, identical to the original GEDAI plugin.
+The core algorithms are patent pending; commercial use requires obtaining the appropriate license from the patent holders.
+See `LICENSE` for full terms and contact information.

+---